 Al-Anon and Nar-Anon Meetings

 The effects of substance use disorder and alcohol addiction are not limited to the users alone.
 Even the people close to them, such as friends and family, experience stress, depression and emotional strain as a result of these ills.
 Even worse, children who grow up in households with these ills usually end up using the same drugs or alcohol as adults or teenagers.
 Therefore, these meetings are aimed at equipping these individuals with healthy coping skills.
-These meetings are beneficial for anyone who has a loved one attending a drug rehab center in Waterloo, IA or an alcohol rehab center in Waterloo, IA.
+These meetings are beneficial for anyone who has a loved one attending a drug rehab center.
 Find an Al-Anon or Nar-Anon meeting near you today.

 First Congregational Church